Dvd-Znf/monero-api-cli/README.md

 ### From PyPi via pip
 `pip install monero-api-cli`
 You can either use the source code with the Python interpretor directly
-Or you could use the provided binnary available at `dist/monero-api-cli` for MacOS/Linux and `dist/monero-api-cli.exe` for Windows
+Or you could use the provided binary available at `dist/monero-api-cli` for MacOS/Linux and `dist/monero-api-cli.exe` for Windows
 ### Step 0:
 Clone this repo :P
 ``` bash
 $ git clone https://github.com/Dvd-Znf/monero-api-cli
 ```
-### Step 1 (With binnary):
+### Step 1 (With binary):
-Use the provided binnary
+Use the provided binary
 Dependencies are already bundled in, you dont need to install anything!
 ``` bash
 $ cd monero-api-cli